DERRICK00306/2113gp/README.md

 #### Features:

 1. Asset price fluctuation every turn
-Multiple assets including stocks, oils, gold, and bitcoins are tradable in the game.
-Asset prices change every turn.
-The price variation is stochastic, and prices will be shown at the beginning of every turn.
-The game uses an array to store the current price of assets.
-The function implementing price fluctuations will be stored in a separate file.
+We created a new data structure "Asset" and used array to store the information of designed multiple assets, includeing famous stock, oils, gold, and bitcoins that are tradable in our game.
+Random generation is implenmented in the game to make the stock price random and closer to the real-world market.
+Additionally, in each run, market information will be updated and automatically shown up in case the player can't get the latest information.
+Last but not least, multiple functions that saved in different file are used well to implement this feature.

-2. Execute transaction orders
+2. Execute and review transaction orders
-The player executes transactions via input.
-The player will input the number of shares/quantities of the asset they want to purchase, and the trade will then be executed.
-An array storing the player’s asset holdings will be updated.
-Recording your transactions in the aggregated transaction history necessitates the usage of dynamic memory management.
+The randomly generated stock price will be stored in a newly created data structure "Transaction" whenever the player want to buy/ sell the stock at a good price.
+All historical trade information will be automatically stored in a "Transaction" array for your future evaluation while the current execution price and quantity will be stored in other portfolio array for the player to check whenever they want.
+Pointer and dynamic memory management are used to growth for the transaction review because we couldn't know how many execution command will be inputted by the user.
+Input the specific command that are shown in the standard command listed to run this function, prompt feedback ( information board ) will be shown on the terminal to show the progress made.
+Multiple functions are saved in different files and used to implement this fearture.

 3. Check currently holding assets
-The player checks their holding assets via input.
-A multi-dimensional array that stores the price, quantity and current gains or losses of your current holding will be shown.
-The array will be stored in a separate file to keep the main file clear and readable.
+As mentioned above, a new data structure is created and used for the player to check their current holding position, a well-organized will be shown on the terminal if the corrected command are inputted ( instructed by a board of command list).
+Multiple functions are saved in different files and used to implement this fearture.

 4. Make a deal with a third-party
 A third-party (i.e., Sir Derrick) will offer the player deals of a randomly chosen asset with a randomly generated price.
 The offers would be printed on the screen, while the player inputs yes or no to indicate whether they will accept the deal.
 If you accept the offer from Sir Derrick, your current holding will be updated.
 The game will also record the deal in the player’s transaction history by dynamic memory management, and a text will be shown for confirmation.
 This feature will be realized in a separate file to keep the main file clear and readable.

-5. Borrow fund
+5. Borrow fund and pay interest
 The player borrows funds via input.
 The player can borrow money from mom to expand their investment.
 The player may input the amount of money they want to borrow, and his total loans will be updated.
 It will be stored in a separate file to make the main function clear and readable.

 6. Receive market news
 The game will randomly draw market news from a news pool at a particular timepoint.
-Then it calls a corresponding news function that prints the news content on the screen and impels the market to fluctuate.
-Those news functions shall be stored in separate files.
+Then it calls a corresponding news function that prints the news content on the screen and implys the market to fluctuate.

-7. Review transactions history
-Every transaction and deal will be automatically recorded in a transaction history array with dynamic memory as indicated in (2) and (4).
-It will be printed at the end of the game (or when the player goes bankrupt).

 #### Asset list (Price in US Dollars)